-On April 27, 2006 FNF announced that its Board of Directors approved pursuing a plan for the elimination of its holding company structure, which would result in the transfer of certain of FNF's assets and liabilities to FNT and the distribution of FNF's ownership stakes in FNT to FNF shareholders.
-Following the distribution of its FNT shares, FNF would merge into FIS and FNF stockholders would receive FIS stock for their FNF shares.
-Under the plan, after the transaction is complete, FNT, which will consist of FNF's current specialty insurance and Sedgwick business lines in addition to its current title insurance business, will be renamed Fidelity National Financial ("New FNF") and will trade under the symbol FNF.
-FNT and FIS have established special committees of their respective boards of directors to evaluate and negotiate a formal proposal if and when made by FNF.
-Current FNF Chairman and CEO William P. Foley, II, would assume the same positions in the New FNF and serve as executive Chairman of FIS, and other key members of FNF senior management would also agree to continue their involvement in both New FNF and FIS in executive capacities, pursuant to employment agreements.
-Completion of the transaction will be subject to a number of conditions, including but not limited to: preparation of a proposal for the transactions and negotiation of definitive agreements; approval of the boards of directors and shareholders of each of FNF, FNT and FIS; the receipt of a private letter ruling from the Internal Revenue Service; the clearance of proxy statements and registration statements by the SEC; the receipt of all necessary regulatory approvals for the transfer of FNF's specialty insurance operations to FNT and for the spin-off of FNF ownership of FNT; the receipt of necessary approvals under credit agreements of FNF, FNT and FIS and any other material agreements; and any other conditions set forth in the definitive agreements for the transactions, once completed.
+As previously announced, the Company entered into an agreement and plan of merger with FNF on June 25, 2006 (the "Merger Agreement").
+This merger is one step in a plan that will eliminate FNF's holding company structure and majority ownership of FIS.
+Pursuant to the Merger Agreement, FNF will merge with and into FIS (the "FNF Merger"), with FIS continuing as the surviving corporation following the consummation of the FNF Merger.
+In consideration for the FNF Merger, FNF stockholders will receive FIS stock for their FNF shares following the transfer of certain of FNF's assets and liabilities to FNT and the distribution of FNF's ownership stake in FNT to FNF stockholders (collectively the "Proposed Transactions").
+Also, on June 25, 2006, FNF entered into a Securities Exchange and Distribution Agreement (the "SEDA") with FNT, providing for the completion of the Proposed Transactions.
+Pursuant to the SEDA and after the completion of all of the transactions, FNT, which will consist of FNF's current specialty insurance and Sedgwick business lines in addition to FNT's current title insurance business, will be renamed Fidelity National Financial, Inc. ("New FNF") and will trade under the symbol FNF.
+Current FNF Chairman and CEO William P. Foley, II, will assume the same positions in New FNF and serve as Executive Chairman of FIS, and other key members of FNF senior management will continue their involvement in both New FNF and FIS in executive capacities.
+Completion of the transaction will be subject to a number of conditions, including but not limited to: the receipt of all necessary regulatory approvals for the transfer of FNF's specialty insurance operations to FNF and for the spin-off of FNF's ownership in FNT; the receipt of necessary approvals under credit agreements of FNF, FNT and FIS and any other material agreements; and other conditions set forth in the definitive agreements for the transactions.
+FIS expects the FNF Merger and the other related transactions to close late in the third quarter or early in the f transaction lacks substance, it is not a purchase event and should be accounted for based on existing carrying amounts.
+In the proposed FNF Merger, the minority interest of FIS does not change and, in substance, the only assets and liabilities of the combined entity after the exchange are those of FIS prior to the exchange.
+Because a change in ownership of the minority interest has not taken place, the exchange should be accounted for based on the carrying amounts of FIS's assets and liabilities.